LucinoGonzaga/LucinoGonzaga/README.md

 ## About Me

-🎓 Graduated in Systems Analysis and Development <br />👨‍💻 Working with technology since 2010 <br />📖 Learning about Blockchain and Smart Contracts <br /> 😍 I’m passionate about technology
+- Graduated in Systems Analysis and Development
+- Working with technology since 2009
+- Learning about Blockchain and Smart Contracts
+- I’m passionate about technology

 ## Skills